 What is a loan broker?

-If you choose to go with a broker, make sure you do some research into the kind of loans you’re looking for before you meet with them.
-This planning will help you form an idea of whether what the broker is offering you is a good deal or not.
+A loan broker is legally required to tell you that they are a broker, so there’s no confusion if you were considering going directly to a lender.
+If you choose to go with a loan broker, make sure you do some research into the kind of loans you’re looking for before you meet with them.
+This planning will help you form an idea of whether the loan broker is offering you a good deal or not.

 What are the benefits of using a mortgage broker?

 While it’s relatively easy to find these details online, comparing the pros and cons of each product can be time consuming – and confusing – especially when you can’t see the small print.
+Some people benefit from using a mortgage broker to help guide them through this life milestone.

-Another benefit of using a mortgage broker is the exclusive deals they can offer.
-Brokers often have access to products that might not be available on the open market, as some lenders only deal with them.
-You might also find your broker offers a more complete service, finding products like home and life insurance to complement the mortgage they’re arranging for you.
+- Complete service - you may find that your broker offers a more rounded service, finding products like home and life insurance to complement the mortgage they’re arranging for you.
 This way you can tick a few jobs off your to-do list in one go.

 Should I use a broker or a lender?

-However, if your circumstances are complicated – those with a poor credit history for example – enlisting the help of an expert to find lenders willing to work with you can be invaluable.
-If you’re new to borrowing and need some help understanding all the different loan types and conditions, then a broker could be your new best friend.
+However, if your circumstances are complicated, enlisting the help of an expert to find lenders willing to work with you can be invaluable.
+If you’re new to borrowing and need some help understanding all the different loan types and conditions, a broker could be your new best friend.